ITU-BDSA2024-GROUP13/Chirp/docs/pages/1DesignAndArchitectureOfChirp/5SequenceOfFuncAndCallsThroughChirp.md

 ![[../../diagrams/SimunsPics/NewUser.png]]
 \
-In the above diagram we can track the flow of a user signing up for (or in to) our service.
+In the above diagram can be tracked the flow of a user signing up for (or in to) our service.
 The user accesses the web app by navigating to any of the sites endpoints.
 Since the user is not yet authorised, they are met only with the option of logging in.